-Weighted voting (also known as multiple votes per ballot) is a way of allowing one person to have more influence on an election.
-With weighted ballots, you can ensure that, for certain voters, their vote has more impact (their single "vote" is worth more votes per ballot) than other voters who have a lower weighting (their single "vote" is worth fewer votes per ballot).
+Weighted voting (also known as multiple votes per ballot) is a way of allowing one person to have more influence on a vote.
+With weighted ballots, you can assign a higher weighting to a voter (their single "vote" is worth more votes per ballot) or a lower weighting (their single "vote" is worth fewer votes per ballot).

 Using Weighted Voting

 Weighted voting can be used for a variety of applications; weights can be assigned weights based on:

 number of homes owned as part of a homeowners association

 percentage of square feet of property owned as part of a condominium board or strata

 many condominium board's bylaws state that the number of votes someone receives is set by how many square feet of property they own